CumulusNetworks/docs/content/cumulus-netq-restruct/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 13. After the pre-checks have completed successfully, click **Preview**.
 If there are failures, refer to {{<link url="#Precheck Failures" text="Precheck Failures">}}.

+    These checks verify the following:

+    - Selected switches are not currently scheduled for, or in the middle of, a Cumulus Linux or NetQ Agent upgrade
+    - Selected versions of Cumulus Linux and NetQ Agent are valid upgrade paths
+    - All mandatory parameters have valid values, including MLAG configurations
+    - All switches are reachable
+    - The order to upgrade the switches, based on roles and configurations

     {{<figure src="/images/netq/lcm-upgrade-switches-precheck-tab-success-310.png" width="500">}}

 14. Review the job preview.